 In 1949, Dr. and Mrs. Wilson were living in Shelburne, Ontario.

 In 1951, Dr. Wilson was working in Chatham as head of the Kent County Health Unit.
 He died (in Chatham) on the 23rd of January, 1951.
 Mrs. Wilson died in 1992.
-Dr. and Mrs. Wilson were buried together at the Stouffville Cemetery.
+Dr. and Mrs. Wilson were buried at the Stouffville Cemetery.

-His son Dr. Murray Stewart Wilson M.D. died in 2009 and he was buried with his grandparents and his father’s siblings at the Stouffville Cemetery.
+Dr. Wilson’s son, Dr. Murray Stewart Wilson M.D. died in 2009 and he was buried with his grandparents and his father’s siblings at the Stouffville Cemetery.